 - See Column Menus.

 You can associate a target schema with a recipe.
 A target schema is information about the column names, data types, and order of the target dataset for which you are trying to build your recipe.
-For more information, see Overview of Target Matching.
+For more information, see Overview of RapidTarget.

-Actions taken based on the target schema are rendered as new steps in your recipe at the current location.
+Actions taken based on the target schema are rendered as a new step in the location in your recipe.

 Between the two sets of fields are a set of tags that describe the matching between the two columns in the order listed in each dataset.
 Each tag describes the match found for the corresponding target or source column.